 If you ever consider ordering a $5 milkshake, be prepared to see one of these.

-Another specialty glass which was made to serve a very specific type of cocktail, the Zombie glass was made to serve its namesake cocktail.
+Another specialty glass that was made to serve a particular type of cocktail, the Zombie glass was made to serve its namesake cocktail.

 Cordial glasses can be seen as the stylish cousin of the shot glass.
 The cordial glass is used to show off layered drinks.

 A certainly unusual design, the grappa glasses were made to hold grappa drinks.
-Since grappa is an uniquely aromatic drink with specific temperature requirements, the structure of the glass is designed to compliment that.
+Since grappa is a uniquely aromatic drink with specific temperature requirements, the structure of the glass is designed to complement that.